Wye Valley tour

 distance 67 km; climb 600 m

 Today's short stage will allow you time to potter around Oxford's historic city centre streets, colleges and libraries should you be so inclined, before getting on the road to Thame where you'll be spoilt for choice for your morning coffee stop.
 After that you'll take the pan flat, unpaved Phoenix Trail to Princes Risborough where you might want to fortify and steel yourself for a final bonus climb option up Whiteleaf and some 25 km of Chilternesque lanes back to base in Aldbury.
-A well-earned finishers meal will be ready for you back at the Musette Café from 2pm – congratulations, you've completed Glaudax!
+A well-earned finishers meal will be ready for you at the Greyhound Inn from 3pm – congratulations, you've completed Glaudax!